Get Help for Yourself

 We’re here to listen and help with one-on-one counseling.

-If you are in imminent danger, call 911.
-To speak with someone outside of our operating hours, you can also reach out to the National Suicide Prevention Hotline at 988 or NYC Well at 1.888.692.9355.
+To speak with someone outside of our operating hours, you can also reach the National Suicide Prevention Hotline at 988 or NYC Well at 1-888-692-9355

 It can be overwhelming to tell someone how you are feeling; this may be a new experience for you, or you may have felt this way for years.
-Many people are ashamed to admit that they are having suicidal thoughts and don’t reach out for help when they most need it.
+Many people are ashamed to admit that they are mentally struggling or having suicidal thoughts and don’t reach out for help when they most need it.

 They often believe that they will be viewed as “crazy” and judged negatively by family, friends, or colleagues if they confide that they feel hopeless and in despair.
-But statistics show that suicidal thoughts are much more common than many people realize and often occur as a reaction to a traumatic life event, or as a means to escape psychological pain.
+But statistics show that mental illness and/or suicidal thoughts are much more common than many people realize and often occur as a reaction to a traumatic life event, or as a means to escape psychological pain.

 If you have been bereaved by suicide.